deniselashlley/thelighttree/src/pages/mystory/index.md

 templateKey: my-story
 title: My Story
 content: >-
-  I have been a practitioner of Yoga since 2002 and began teaching Yoga in since 2015.
+  I have been a practitioner of Yoga since 2002 and began teaching Yoga in 2015.

   I discovered Yoga in a time of transition while I was ending a 9 year